Ocean acidification in the Great Barrier Reef: Crown of Thorns Sea Star

 A naturally occurring predator to coral reefs in the Great Barrier Reef is the Crown of Thorns sea star (Acanthaster planci).
 Population outbreaks of the Crown of Thorns sea star are one of the major causes of coral decline across the Great Barrier Reef, as an adult crown-of-thorns starfish is capable of consuming up to 10 m2 of reef building coral a year.
 However, each species of coral is not equally impacted, as the sea star has been observed to favor branching species of coral, Acropora, followed by a sub branching species.
 This results in a sequential and ordered eradication of coral reef species.

 Crown of Thorns Sea Star outbreaks on the Great Barrier Reef have become more frequent in recent years, which scientists predict could be linked to human activities.
 Any increase in nutrients, possibly from river run-off, can positively affect starfish populations, leading to detrimental outbreaks.
 As pressures from climate change increase, the time between reef disturbances is becoming shorter, leaving less time for reef recovery.

 Possible Solution

 A simulation from 2015 has shown a potential solution that involves artificial ocean alkalization.
 This method contains a solution that increases the alkalinity of water by about 4 moles.
-Ships will inject artificial ocean alkalization throughout the coast of the ocean and it would decrease the pH of the ocean, causing ocean acidification to go away temporarily.
+Ships will inject artificial ocean alkalization throughout the coast of the ocean and it would increase the pH of the ocean, causing ocean acidification to go away temporarily.
 Through the simulation, the results stated a significant increase in aragonite saturation state across the Great Barrier Reef.
 The use of alkalization would offset around 4 years of ocean acidification.
 Also, the results showed that there was an increase in aragonite saturation state in about 25% of the reefs which means that alkalization is helpful in reducing OA.